Anti-China bill being softened after U.S. companies complain

 CFIUS currently looks at foreign acquisitions of U.S. companies or stock transactions that may hurt national security.
 The bill would broaden its power, some critics say, to the point where it would scrutinize some commercial sales.

 “This is a very high priority.
-We’re spending a lot of time on it,” said Josh Kallmer, senior vice president of global policy at the Information Technology Industry Council, which represents some of the companies asking for changes to the bill.
-ITIC members include Google parent Alphabet Inc , Facebook Inc, IBM Corp , Intel Corp , Qualcomm Inc and a long list of other hardware and software companies.
+We’re spending a lot of time on it,” said Josh Kallmer, senior vice president of global policy at the Information Technology Industry Council.
+ITIC members include Google parent Alphabet, Facebook , IBM, Intel, Qualcomm and a long list of other hardware and software companies.

 Concerns focus on two one-paragraph provisions in the nearly 80-page bills.